RANDOMISED CONTROLLED TRIALS COURSE: A Guide to Design, Conduct, Analysis, Interpretation and Reporting

 If you are planning or actively involved in trials, or are interested in furthering your knowledge of trial methodology, this course is for you.
 It is ideal for those early in their career or those looking for a refresher course, as it provides an overview of all elements of an RCT.
 We welcome applications from clinical and non-clinical researchers and other professionals allied to medicine.

+Course fees: £1500 (£1350 when payment is made before 30 April 2023).
+Fees must be paid in full before your place on the course is confirmed.
 Fees include daily lunch and refreshments, a course dinner (Thursday evening), and a comprehensive delegate’s pack including all course materials.